Douglas Engelbart: SRI and the Augmentation Research Center

 Engelbart took a position at SRI International (known then as Stanford Research Institute) in Menlo Park, California in 1957.
 He worked for Hewitt Crane on magnetic devices and miniaturization of electronics; Engelbart and Crane became close friends.
 At SRI, Engelbart soon obtained a dozen patents, and by 1962 produced a report about his vision and proposed research agenda titled Augmenting Human Intellect: A Conceptual Framework.
+The research was funded by the Air Force Office of Scientific Research, where Rowena Swanson took an active interest in Engelbart's work.
 Among other highlights, this paper introduced "Building Information Modelling", which architectural and engineering practice eventually adopted (first as "parametric design") in the 1990s and after.

 This led to funding from ARPA to launch his work.
 Engelbart recruited a research team in his new Augmentation Research Center (ARC, the lab he founded at SRI).
 Engelbart embedded a set of organizing principles in his lab, which he termed "bootstrapping strategy".
 He designed the strategy to accelerate the rate of innovation of his lab.

 The ARC became the driving force behind the design and development of the oN-Line System (NLS).
 He and his team developed computer interface elements such as bitmapped screens, the mouse, hypertext, collaborative tools, and precursors to the graphical user interface.
 He conceived and developed many of his user interface ideas in the mid-1960s, long before the personal computer revolution, at a time when most computers were inaccessible to individuals who could only use computers through intermediaries (see batch processing), and when software tended to be written for vertical applications in proprietary systems.